Back to Blog

 Obsidian: Functional but basic compared to desktop.

 Notion: Excellent.
-Full-featured mobile apps.
+Full-featured mobile apps, now with per-page offline.

 Logseq: Improving but still behind competitors.